adrianmtanase/laravel-vector-store/README.md

             )
 ```

-The default provider is `Pinecone.io`, this can be easily switched using the facade `VectorStore::provider(VectorStoreProviderType::PINECONE)`, or directly in the `vector-store` config.
-A full list of providers is available in [VectorStoreProviderType](https://github.com/adrianmtanase/laravel-vector-store/src/Enums/VectorStoreProviderType).
+The default provider is `Pinecone.io`, this can be easily switched using the facade `VectorStore::provider(VectorStoreProviderType::PINECONE)`, or directly in the `vector-store` [config](https://github.com/adrianmtanase/laravel-vector-store/blob/main/config/vector-store.php).

 ### Work in progress!